 Child Development

-Potential employment opportunities include private child care facilities, hospital and clinic settings, recreation programs, health and social service agencies, and businesses.
-Students choosing this option can broaden their career possibilities by completing courses in cognate areas such as business, recreation, or nutrition that complement the training in Child Development.
-In addition, successful completion of the Child Development program provides excellent preparation for graduate studies.
+A bachelor’s or master’s degree in Human Ecology with a Concentration in Child Development will allow students to work directly with children in child care facilities, such as center directors/administrators, infant and toddler teachers, and after-school/out-of-school programs.
+Graduates may find employment with state offices, such as licensing and resource & referral programs.
+Students choosing this degree program can broaden their career possibilities by completing courses in related areas such as business, recreation or nutrition that complement the training in Child Development.
+In addition, successful completion of the Child Development bachelor’s program provides excellent preparation for graduate studies.
+Many students go on to pursue certification or licensure in various concentrations via a master’s degree.

 Child Development Recommended Course Sequence 2017-2019